AndersDJohnson/firedux/README.md

 You'll need to configure `redux-thunk` on your Redux store.

-Depends implicitly on a global `Promise` implementation - polyfill as needed.
+Assumes a global `Promise` implementation - polyfill as needed.

+The browser build ([`dist/src/index.browser.js`](dist/src/index.browser.js)) should support UMD (AMD, CommonJS, and globals).
+If using globals with Firebase 2.x you may need to alias `firebase` as `Firebase` prior to loading this module.
+Other shims may be necessary.
+Please report any issues or findings.

 ## Use